-Android is the top-selling smartphone OS in the countryAlex Wagner - Deputy Managing Editor, News Desk
+Android is the top-selling smartphone OS in the countryAlex Wagner - Editorial Director of News and Content

 There has been a lot of talk about Android's growth and marketshare lately, and a recent release from the NPD group shows the popularity of the OS in America.
 The NPD Group, which measures sales data from retailers and purchase data from consumers, has reported that Android was the most popular smartphone OS in the U.S. in Q2 2010.
 A total of 33 percent of all smartphones sold in Q2 2010 were rocking Android, while RIM had 28 percent of the market and Apple's iPhone had 22 percent.
 This marks the first time since Q4 2007 that RIM's BlackBerry hasn't been the biggest selling smartphone in the country.
 The top five selling Android phones that helped the OS steal the crown?
 The Motorola DROID, HTC DROID Incredible, HTC EVO 4G, HTC Hero, HTC DROID Eris.